geekyoswald/Android_/ovgu_exam_attendance_docs/06_ocr_and_scanning_strategy.md

 - Treat the matriculation number as the primary identifier.
 - Normalize whitespace and common OCR character confusions.
 - Prefer candidates that match the expected length and format for OVGU data.
-- Prefer candidates that produce an exact match in the active exam roster.
+- Prefer candidates that produce an exact match in the active **participant list**.

 Recommended post-processing: